Communication-Efficient Decentralized Multi-Agent Reinforcement Learning for Cooperative Adaptive Cruise Control: Experimental Results Discussions

 \subsection{Impact of Platoon Size}

 In this subsection, we explore how variations in platoon sizes affect the performance of our model.
 The normalized training curves comparison among MACACC, QMACACC (1), and the top-performing baseline methods under different platoon sizes (i.e., $\mathcal{V} \in {2, 8, 12}$) in the two CACC scenarios is illustrated in Figure~\ref{fig:train_reward_psize}.
+Our current experimental design, which encompasses scenarios with up to 12 AVs, has been carefully chosen to reflect practical, real-world traffic scenarios.
+These experiments are intended to simulate a range of traffic densities, from sparse (i.e., 2 AVs) to moderately dense (i.e., 8 and 12 AVs) conditions, thereby providing a comprehensive overview of the framework's scalability and effectiveness across different urban traffic situations.
+Given the anticipated increase in CAVs within future urban environments, we plan to extend our investigation into the framework's scalability aimed at scenarios with higher CAV densities in forthcoming research efforts.

 As the platoon size increases, the performance of all algorithms decreases in both CACC scenarios.
 That is attributed to the increased complexities and intricacies associated with managing and coordinating a larger number of agents.
 As the platoon size increases, the algorithms must deal with more sophisticated inter-agent dynamics, thereby extending the computation time and potentially slowing down the convergence toward an optimal policy.
+Furthermore, minor quantization errors may accumulate over time or across a platoon, leading to significant deviations from ideal behavior, a phenomenon that becomes increasingly pronounced with larger platoon sizes.
 Despite the varying platoon sizes, all the algorithms achieve comparable performance in the ``Catchup'' scenario.
 However, in the more challenging ``Slowdown'' environment, MACACC ($n={0, 1}$) consistently outperforms the baseline method (i.e., FPrint) under different platoon sizes, showing the impressive scalability of our proposed approach.